 Defense for Possession with Intent Charges in Broward County

 Under Florida and federal law, the possession of a controlled substance with the intent to distribute or sell is unlawful and a felony offense.
 A person convicted of such a charge can face heavy fines, lengthy sentences, and lifelong consequences such as the inability to secure employment, housing, and more.
 For this reason, individuals charged with such should seek experienced legal representation right away.

-At Hager & Schwartz, P.A., our Fort Lauderdale drug crime attorneys are backed by ample experience both outside and inside the courtroom.
+At Hager & Schwartz, P.A., our Fort Lauderdale drug attorneys are backed by ample experience both outside and inside the courtroom.
 We have the knowledge to defend your rights and future.
 When you choose to work with our team, you can rest easier knowing we will provide you with the following:

 - A team that is available 24 hours a day, 7 days a week

 - A legal team that is equipped with former prosecutors